NinjaSiren/Yes-Vehicles-finally/README.md

 - Added support for Rimsenal and Polarisbloc mods.
 - Added vehicle faction AI for Rimsenal and Polarisbloc mods.
 (Raids, Caravans, and Bases)
 - New vehicle: ATV with a Cart/Wagon. (on its back, I downloaded that old mod, Tools for Haul.
 Might revive it?)
-- Not recommended to use Combat Extended with Polarisbloc or Rimsenal.
-(No CE patches yet for Polarisbloc, and Rimsenal CE patch is kinda buggy yet.)
+- Not recommended to use Combat Extended with Polarisbloc.
+(No CE patches yet for Polarisbloc.)

 v0.8b
 - Added new tank weapon, Artillery Cannon.